shahyarrrr/mini-grep/README.md

 # mini-grep
-minigrep is a project from the rust lang book in chapter 12, i am trying to make a bigger one from the minigrep actually should be
+minigrep is a project from the rust lang book in chapter 12, i am trying to make a bigger one than the minigrep actually should be

 ## Installation